chrisboyd/MapChat/README.md

 1. Users can sign up for an account through an account creation process.\
 Priority: 1

-2. Users can login through a login process.
+2. Users can login through a login process.\
+Priority: 1

 3. Users can create a map-group by selecting a location.\
 Priority: 1